isc-projects/kea/doc/sphinx/kea-messages.rst

 This error message is emitted when attempting to pause HA's HTTP client and listener threads.
 This error is highly unlikely and indicates a programmatic issue that should be reported as a defect.
+The server name and the cause of the error are printed.

 HA_PAUSE_CLIENT_LISTENER_ILLEGAL
 ================================